Our vision focuses on recovery and self-determination.

 KY Peer Support Specialist Training

-- The next training will be held the week of Monday, March 19- Friday, March 23, 2018 at the Life Learning Center in Covington, KY.
-Additional tentative training dates include June 4-8, 2018 and October 29- November 2, 2018.
+- The next training will be held the week of Monday, July 9- Friday, July 13, 2018 at the Life Learning Center located in Covington, KY.
+Additional training dates for the year include October 29- November 2, 2018.

 - Click here for Kentucky's Adult Peer Support Specialist certification application.